kaleido-io/PET-atomic-settlements/atomic-settlement.md

 - Confidential ERC20 vs. Zeto
 - Zeto vs. Zeto

-The examples in this repository will demonstrate that a generic locking based settlement mechanism can be developed to support the major design patterns of privacy enhancing tokens, in multi-leg atomic settlement flows.
+The examples in this repository will demonstrate that **_a generic locking based settlement mechanism_** can be developed to support the major design patterns of privacy enhancing tokens, in multi-leg atomic settlement flows.

+### Lock interfaces for the privacy tokens

 The repository contains the following smart contract interfaces that need to be implemented in the privacy token contract to make the settlement flow work: